-In 1992 the Foundation launched the Behavioral Economics Roundtable, whose initial members were elected by participants in the program and given Foundation support to devise activities designed to advance this new interdisciplinary field.
-The results have been so consistently successful that the Roundtable has become the Foundation’s principal means of supporting behavioral economics.
-Now made up of 28 prominent behavioral economists, the Roundtable currently sponsors three main activities: a small grants program for younger scholars undertaking behaviorally oriented research; a two-week summer workshop taught by Roundtable members for graduate students and junior faculty interested in entering this new interdisciplinary field; and a book series in a behavioral economics co-published by RSF and Princeton University Press.
+In 1992, the foundation launched the Behavioral Economics Roundtable, whose initial members were elected by participants in the program and given foundation support to devise activities designed to advance this new interdisciplinary field.
+The results were so consistently successful that the Roundtable became the foundation’s principal means of supporting behavioral economics until 2013.
+Made up of 28 prominent behavioral economists, including 7 Nobel Prize winners, the Roundtable sponsored three main activities: a small grants program for younger scholars undertaking behaviorally oriented research; a two-week summer workshop taught by Roundtable members for graduate students and junior faculty interested in entering this new interdisciplinary field; and a book series in a behavioral economics co-published by RSF and Princeton University Press.

 The Roundtable launched the small grants program in 1993 to help make the field more accessible to young investigators.
 Behavioral research often requires funds for running experiments or acquiring other kinds of behavioral data, the cost of which can be a significant barrier to young researchers.
 Since its inception, the program has awarded over 200 small grants to help young researchers with the start-up costs of behavior projects.
 A complete list of grants can be found here.
 Entry-level researchers interested in applying for a small grant can find out how to do so on our How to Apply webpage.

 The Roundtable’s second effort to make behavioral economics more accessible to prospective entrants into the field has been a highly successful Summer Institute held biennially since 1994.
 Designed to accommodate about thirty advanced graduate students or junior faculty who want a concise introduction to recent trends in behavioral research, each Summer Institute is organized by two or three Roundtable members who offer a core curriculum of lectures and seminars, while other Roundtable members provide guest lectures.